Priyanka-sharma181/Chatbot-Development-Guide/docs/source/start.rst

 Overall, this method orchestrates the processing of incoming messages, including extracting information, determining intent, updating user data, and responding accordingly.

-.. admonition:: Next Steps

-    * Update the code to implement the following functionalities:

-      * When the user enters **hi**, present two buttons 🔘 to allow the user to choose their preferred language 👈.
-      * Upon selecting a language button, display a message to the user confirming successful language selection 🌟.